AgonPlatform/agon-mos/README.md

 Unless you are using the ZDS II tools to program the eZ80 directly, it is recommended that you test your MOS on the emulator before testing on real hardware.

-#### Flashing your Agon Console8 or Agon Light
+#### Flashing your Agon Light or Agon Console8

-The MOS can also be flashed on your device using the [agon-flash Agon MOS firmware upgrade utility](https://github.com/envenomator/agon-flash).
+The MOS can also be flashed on your device using the [agon-flash Agon MOS firmware upgrade utility](https://github.com/AgonPlatform/agon-flash).
 This is a command line utility that runs on the Agon itself, and can flash MOS to the eZ80 from a file stored on your SD card.

-In the event that you flash a MOS that does not work, you will need to revert your Agon back to a known working version.
-With the exception of the Agon Console8, this can be done using the [agon-vdpflash utility](https://github.com/envenomator/agon-vdpflash).
+In case of emergency, such as flashing an experimental build of MOS you have built that does not work, there is an [Agon recovery utility](https://github.com/AgonPlatform/agon-recovery) that can be used to revert the Agon back to a known working version of the MOS.

-Recovery for an Agon Console8 requires the use of a second external ESP32-based machine.
-Guidance on this, and a tool for recovery, can be found in the [Agon Console8 Recovery Tool](https://github.com/envenomator/console8-recover) repository.

-It is recommended when using the agon-flash utility that you use a filename other than `MOS.bin` for your new experimental MOS version, and keep a known working version of the `MOS.bin` file in the root of your SD card, as this is the file that the agon-vdpflash utility uses.
+It is recommended when using the agon-flash utility that you use a filename other than `MOS.bin` for your new experimental MOS version, and keep a known working version of the `MOS.bin` file in the root of your SD card.

 #### Programming the eZ80 directly